 Baby Bonds are defined as debt instruments issued in the small denomination (usually $25 face value against the normal $1000 face value of bonds) and mostly unsecured and tradable on exchanges.
 These fixed-income securities attract the fancy of Retail Investors who were not able to invest much in larger denomination bonds.
-Baby bonds are issued by a wide array of issuers including corporate, state governments, municipalities, etc to fund projects with long gestation period and heavy capital expenditure requirement.
+Baby bonds are issued by a wide array of issuers including corporate, state governments, municipalities, etc to fund projects with long gestation periods and heavy capital expenditure requirements.

-Baby Bonds are normally issued as zero-coupon bonds which means they are issued at a discount to their par value and usually companies with small issue size come up with such issues to ensure enough liquidity due to the small ticket size of these bonds.
+Baby Bonds are normally issued as zero-coupon bonds which means they are issued at a discount to their par value and usually companies with small issue sizes come up with such issues to ensure enough liquidity due to the small ticket size of these bonds.